 - Mr. Yarmouth needs to contact a student’s parents to congratulate the student on improved progress.
 However, their first language is German and they are not fully fluent in English.
-What is the quickest action he could do to produce an effective email on his own?
+What is quickest action he could do to produce an effective email on his own?

 - Mr. Kapoor struggles to find inspiration from his peers.
 What is one benefit of establishing a Personal Learning Network (PLN)?

 - You need to speak with local schools to discuss a sports tournament you are hosting at short notice.
 Your intention is to gain feedback on a planned program of events and share images of available facilities.
-Match the feature of Google Hangouts with its benefit by moving the rows up and down.
+Match the feature of Google Meet with its benefit by moving the rows up and down.

 - Students in your biology class sometimes struggle to understand biological processes, like digestion.
 What digital activities can help get students more involved in exploring a process?

-- Mr Blakeney’s students are starting to think about their future careers and which digital classroom skills they need to develop.
+- Mr. Blakeney’s students are starting to think about their future careers and which digital classroom skills they need to develop.
 Use drag and drop to separate digital classroom skills from traditional ones.